-The Emergency Response Coordination Centre is the 24/7 operational hub of the Mechanism.
-It coordinates the delivery of civil protection assistance to disaster stricken countries such as relief items, expertise, intervention teams and specific equipment.
-Through a direct link with the national civil protection authorities of the Mechanism's participating states, the ERCC ensures rapid deployment of civil protection assets.
+The Emergency Response Coordination Centre (ERCC) is the hub of the Mechanism that operates 24 hours a day, 7 days a week.
+It coordinates the delivery of assistance to disaster-stricken countries, such as relief items, expertise, intervention teams and specific equipment.
+The ERCC can ensure rapid deployment of emergency support through a direct link with national civil protection authorities.

-Additionally, the ERCC provides emergency communications and monitoring tools through the Common Emergency Communication and Information System (CECIS), a web-based alert and notification application enabling real time exchange of information.
+The ERCC also provides emergency communications and monitoring tools through the Common Emergency Communication and Information System (CECIS), a web-based alert and notification application enabling real time exchange of information.

-To further enhance the European preparedness for disasters, European countries created the European Emergency Response Capacity (EERC) in 2014, as part of the EU Civil Protection Mechanism.
-The EERC brings together a range of relief teams, experts and equipment, which participating states make available and keep on standby for EU civil protection missions all over the world.
-This voluntary pool allows for a faster and more effective EU response to disasters and it ensures better planning and coordination of EU operations.
+In 2014, European countries created the European Emergency Response Capacity (EERC) to further enhance European preparedness for disasters.
+As part of the EUCPM, the EERC is a voluntary pool of resources that consists of relief teams, experts and equipment.
+Participating states make these resources available and keep them on standby for future worldwide deployment.
+The voluntary pool allows for a faster, more effective EU response to disasters and it ensures better coordination of EU operations.

-Via the Mechanism, the European Commission supports and complements the prevention and preparedness efforts of participating states, focusing on areas where a joint European approach is more effective than separate national actions.
-These include improving the quality of and accessibility to disaster information, encouraging research to promote disaster resilience, and reinforcing early warning tools.
-In addition, the Mechanism provides training and exercise programmes for experts and teams from the participating countries.
+The European Commission supports and complements the prevention and preparedness efforts of participating states by focusing on areas where a joint European approach is more effective than separate national actions.
+Improving the quality of and accessibility to disaster information, encouraging research to prepare and prevent disasters and reinforcing early warning tools are key to mitigate effects of disasters and save lives.
+In addition, the Mechanism provides training and exercise programmes for experts to enhance and share their expert knowledge.